 - Drag the font from your Desktop into the Fonts folder;

 - If you are prompted to replace the existing file, choose Replace;

 - Open a script in Final Draft; the font, formatting and pagination should be as expected.

 If you have saved your script in another font and want to change it back to Courier Final Draft, follow the directions in this article:How do I change a whole script to another font?

 If you still have issues with FD8, do a thorough uninstall and reinstall of the program.
 Directions are here: Uninstalling Final Draft 8 from a Macintosh computer.

 The full Final Draft 8 installer is available HERE.

 This font issue does not occur in Final Draft 10.
 Information on upgrading is HERE.

-IMPORTANT: Live technical support (phone, chat, email) for Final Draft 8 will end on December 31, 2017.
-You will still be able to find information and solutions in this knowledge base, in the online troubleshooter and in the FD8 User Guide.
+IMPORTANT: Live technical support (phone, chat, email) for Final Draft 8 has been discontinued.
+You will still be able to find information and solutions in this knowledge base and in the FD8 User Guide.